A Galois connection between classical and intuitionistic logics. I: Syntax: Introduction

 \subsection{A joint logic}

 The present paper is devoted to the study of the logical operators $\wn$ and $\oc$ in a formal setting.
 Like in the previous example, $\oc$ is meant to refer to {\it non-constructive} proofs, whereas $\wn$ is understood to signify {\it explicit} existence.
-We extract axioms and rules governing the use of $\wn$ and $\oc$ essentially from three sources: \begin{itemize} \item Kolmogorov's 1932 explanation of the intuitionistic connectives \cite{Kol}, which had some parallels with the independent writings of Heyting (1931) and was slightly improved by Heyting (1934); a disguised form of this explanation has come to be known as the BHK interpretation of intuitionistic logic (see \cite{M0}*{\S\ref{int:intro}} for a detailed review and discussion); \item G\"odel's 1933 translation of problems into modal propositions \cite{Goe2} (reviewed briefly in \cite{M0}*{\S\ref{int:provability}}), which can be seen as a formalization of earlier attempts of meaning explanations of intuitionistic logic by Orlov (1928) and Heyting (1930, 31) (see a detailed review in \S\ref{letters1}); \footnote{The fact that the Orlov--Heyting interpretation is substantially different from the BHK interpretation seems to have been never properly recognized, except that G\"odel's paper formalizing the Orlov--Heyting interpretation begins with a reference to Kolmogorov's ``somewhat different interpretation ... [given] without, to be sure, specifying a precise formalism'' \cite{Goe2} (see also \cite{Tr99}*{p.\ 235}).
-A certain precise formalism attempting to capture Kolmogorov's interpretation alone is specified in \cite{M0}*{\S\ref{int:weak BHK}}.} \item The Proclus--Kreisel principle: A solution of a problem should include not only a construction, but also a verification, i.e.\ a proof that the construction meets the requirements specified in the problem (see \cite{M0}*{\S\ref{int:about-bhk}} for a discussion). \end{itemize}
+We extract axioms and rules governing the use of $\wn$ and $\oc$ essentially from two sources: \begin{itemize} \item The problem interpretation of intuitionistic logic.
+This is essentially Kolmogorov's 1932 explanation of the intuitionistic connectives \cite{Kol}, which had some parallels with the independent writings of Heyting (1931), and was slightly refined by Heyting (1934).
+A disguised form of this explanation, often incorporating a further refinement by Kreisel, has come to be known as the BHK interpretation of intuitionistic logic (see \cite{M0}*{\S\ref{int:intro}} for a detailed review and discussion).
+We include Kreisel's addendum in the following form, also found in the ancient commentary by Proclus on Euclid's Elements (see \cite{M3}): A solution of a problem must include not only a construction, but also the verification, i.e.\ a proof that the construction meets the requirements specified in the problem (see \cite{M0}*{\S\ref{int:about-bhk}} for a discussion of this principle). \item The proof interpretation of intuitionistic logic.
+This is essentially the meaning explanation of intuitionistic logic given independently by Orlov (1928) and Heyting (1930, 31) (see a detailed review in \S\ref{letters1}), which was partially formalized in G\"odel's 1933 translation of problems into modal propositions (see \cite{M0}*{\S\ref{int:provability}}), and further clarified by G\"odel's proof-relevant analogue of S4 (see \S\ref{Goedel}). \footnote{The fact that the Orlov--Heyting--G\"odel proof interpretation is substantially different from the Kolmogorov--Heyting--Kreisel problem interpretation seems to have been never properly recognized, except that G\"odel's paper formalizing the Orlov--Heyting interpretation begins with a reference to Kolmogorov's ``somewhat different interpretation ... [given] without, to be sure, specifying a precise formalism'' \cite{Goe2} (see also \cite{Tr99}*{p.\ 235}).
+A certain precise formalism attempting to capture Kolmogorov's interpretation alone is specified in \cite{M0}*{\S\ref{int:weak BHK}}.} \end{itemize}